mnxmnz/colfume-frontend/README.md

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feat/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes (git commit -m 'add: some AmazingFeature')
 4. Push to the Branch (git push origin feat/AmazingFeature)
 5. Open a Pull Request